byCedric/expo-monorepo-example/README.md

 Reusing Metro caches can be dangerous if you use Babel plugins like [transform-inline-environment-variables](https://babeljs.io/docs/en/babel-plugin-transform-inline-environment-variables/).
 When using Babel plugins to swap out environment variables for their actual value, you are creating a dependency on environment variables.
 Because Metro is unaware of dependencies on environment variables, Metro might reuse an incorrect cached environment variable.

-Since Turborepo handles the cache in this repository, we can leverage [caching based on environment variables](https://turbo.build/repo/docs/core-concepts/caching#altering-caching-based-on-environment-variables).
+Since Turborepo handles the cache in this repository, you could leverage [caching based on environment variables](https://turbo.build/repo/docs/core-concepts/caching#altering-caching-based-on-environment-variables).
 This invalidates the Metro cache whenever certain environment variables are changed and avoid reusing incorrect cached code.

 > [!TIP]
-> Expo now supports `.env` files out-of-the-box.
-This also means that Metro is now smart enough to invalidate the cache whenever these variables change.
-There is no need to do this manually anymore.
+> In this repository we rely on [Expo's built-in environment variables support](https://docs.expo.dev/guides/environment-variables/) to avoid Babel caching related issues with Metro.

 ### pnpm workarounds